flexiblepower/powermatcher-documentation/Tests.md

 ## Contributing Code & Unit tests

 Make sure when implementing new features that the existing test cases don't fail.
 If they fail for a good reason mention so in the pull request.
-Make sure you have added sufficient unit testing for your contribution; in some case possible a new integration test.
+Make sure you have added sufficient unit test coverage for your contribution; in some case possibly a new integration test is required.